Cerus Corporation (CERS) Stock: Evaluating the Market Performance

 CERS) stock’s latest price update

-The stock of Cerus Corporation (NASDAQ: CERS) has increased by 3.94 when compared to last closing price of 2.79.Despite this, the company has seen a gain of 3.57% in its stock price over the last five trading days.
+Cerus Corporation (NASDAQ: CERS)’s stock price has dropped by -5.51 in relation to previous closing price of 2.72.
+Nevertheless, the company has seen a loss of -7.89% in its stock price over the last five trading days.

 CERS’s Market Performance

-CERS’s stock has risen by 3.57% in the past week, with a monthly rise of 0.35% and a quarterly drop of -1.02%.
-The volatility ratio for the week is 4.14% while the volatility levels for the last 30 days are 4.84% for Cerus Corporation The simple moving average for the past 20 days is 1.38% for CERS’s stock, with a -24.84% simple moving average for the past 200 days.
+Cerus Corporation (CERS) has seen a -7.89% fall in stock performance for the week, with a -11.38% decline in the past month and a -17.89% plunge in the past quarter.
+The volatility ratio for the week is 4.92%, and the volatility levels for the past 30 days are at 4.80% for CERS.
+The simple moving average for the past 20 days is -9.46% for CERS’s stock, with a -32.50% simple moving average for the past 200 days.

 Analysts’ Opinion of CERS